jameschen514/pybug/README.md

 Python Essential Reference Fourth Edition	David M. Beazley	Paperback 2009

-You'll need to use the django shell to make it work.
+You'll need to use the django shell to make it work. install pip
+Instruction:
+1.) install python
+2.) install pip
+3.) pip install django==2.2
+4.) select a directory storing the project.  change directory to that location 5.) $> django-admin startproject pybug .
+6.) $> python manage.py startapp tickets
+7.) add the tickets app files to tickets directory
+8.) check the pybug/settings.py.  update the file to match the repository settings.py file 9.) check the pybug/urls.py update the file to match the repository urls.py 10.) the main chunk of the code are in settings.py, urls.py, views.py, forms.py, serializer.py, models.py.